• Skip to primary navigation

 Beetroot grated 2.5 cups

-Ghee 5 tablespoon ( No! you cant use butter.
+Ghee 5 tbsp ( No! you cant use butter.
 So please put it back in the fridge)

 Cashews for garnish